javierbrea/personal-website/content/blog/modular-configuration-provider/index.md

 ### Breaking the modularity rules

 Even when the library was designed to provide modularity, it is flexible enough to allow breaking the rules whenever it is needed.
 For example, in a previous example I talked about an API changing the configuration.
-Supossing it is able to change the configuration of any component, then that API is breaking the modularity rules.
+Supposing it is able to change the configuration of any component, then that API is breaking the modularity rules.

 If this is needed, you can use some library methods to access to any namespace configuration options, or even provide a whole configuration object that will set every namespaces at a time.
 For example: